VenturaNotes/Knowledge/- Topics/neovim.md

 - Great for modal editing in Normal, Insert, and Visual modes
 	- #question What does visual mode look like?
 ### Commands
+- Deletes everything from the cursor to the end of the line (remains in Normal mode).
+	- `D`
+- Deletes from the cursor to the end of the line and immediately switches to **Insert mode** so you can start typing new text.
+	- `C`
 - `:set ft=python`
 	- Manually tells `neovim` you're working on a python file
 	- `:set filetype=python` is the non-shortcut way to do it